If you’ve got an app that even tangentially touches NodeJS/NPM (really if you have eyes and ears) you’ve probably seen these.

 Javascript

-actually do this by default.
+The Javascript ecosystem is the clearest case for disabling lifecycle hook scripts, several modern dependency managers such as bun and pnpm actually do this by default.
 They require you to explicitly enable each lifecycle hook for each dependency that has them.
-If switching dependency managers isn’t possible you are best served by disabling them via the npm ci --ignore-scripts
+If switching dependency managers isn’t possible you are best served by disabling them via the npm ci --ignore-scripts command.
+If you’re in the rare situation where you need a script it is best to look at moving to bun or pnpm.

 Python

 The Python ecosystem is a little less clear, unfortunately there isn’t a direct guaranteed means of disabling pre-install scripts nor does the data really support it.
-There is the ability if you’re operating with a relatively well supported set of dependencies to force the installation of binary wheel
+There is the ability if you’re operating with a relatively well supported set of dependencies to force the installation of binary wheel formats rather than building anything from source.

-Python as an interpreted language relies heavily upon system libraries and other common interfaces in C to get a lot of its work done.
-Some of these extensions need to be compiled but in most cases the interfaces they interact with are common enough across a set of systems (or the dependencies license permissive enough) that they can be pre-compiled and distributed as binary that will run across a majority of systems.
-In the Python ecosystem these are called wheels
+Python as an interpreted language relies heavily upon system libraries get a lot of its work done.
+Some of this code needs to be built for specific systems but in most cases the interfaces they interact with are common enough across a set of systems (or the dependencies license permissive enough) that they can be pre-compiled and distributed as binary that will run just work.
+In the Python ecosystem these are called wheels a wheel is basically zip file that contains the python source as well as the binary extensions.

-as well, so you can specify exactly the dependencies to install from source and just audit those for risk.
+Using wheels means you don’t execute the setup.py script which closes down a vector of risk.
+You can force pip and uv to attempt to only use wheels by passing the --only-binary=all command.
+This will fail if a dependency you’re using doesn’t have a wheel though.
+In pip you can also pass a list of dependencies that you want installed only from wheel so this allows you to find the ones that have setup.py scripts and specify them.
+Luckily uv is just plain better and allows you to pass --no-binary=some-other-package package_name as well, so you can specify exactly the dependencies to install from source and just audit those for risk.
 If you combine this with the previous suggestion of dependency pinning you are narrowing the window of risk down to when you legitimately update the dependencies that you allow pre-install scripts to run in during a supply chain attack.

 Disable lifecycle scripts within the Javascript and Python ecosystems to limit your exposure to malware.